 At the time of the accident, although you may be in a state of shock, if you managed to take any pictures (even with just a smartphone) of your motorcycle or the other party involved, this could prove to be very beneficial for you.
 Try to forward the photos to an email account in case the emergency personnel or someone else breaks or misplaces your phone.
 At least the photos will be preserved.

-Pictures of the actual accident scene as well as the vehicles and people involved can be a huge help to avoid the old “he said, she said” type of scenario when your lawyer is dealing with the other party’s insurance carrier.
+PHOTOGRAPHS of the actual accident scene as well as the vehicles and people involved can be a huge help to avoid the old “he said, she said” type of scenario later on when your lawyer is dealing with the other party’s insurance carrier.
 Any pictures or anything you may have written down, such as license plates number and make and model of the other vehicle involved, should be all put into a folder to take to your motorcycle accident attorney.

-At the accident scene or at any time, do not be aggressive and use inappropriate language towards the other party.
+At the accident scene or at any time, do not be aggressive or physical and/or use inappropriate language towards the other party.
 After all, you are the victim and you are looking for explanations as to what happened.

 While you are trying to recover from your injuries and get back to pre-accident status, you need to know that you are more than likely in a vulnerable state whether you realize it or not.
 Remember that it is your right to refuse to speak to another party’s insurance company if they contact you.
-Usually they come across as wanting to be your friend but remember, they are working for a multi-million dollar company who wants to reduce the amount of money they spend on claims and the caller’s job is to somehow limit or deny your monetary recovery.
+Usually they come across as wanting to be your friend but remember, they are working for a multi-million-dollar company who wants to reduce the amount of money they spend on claims and the caller’s job is to somehow limit or deny you any monetary recovery.

 Learn more about what to do after a car or motorcycle accident.

-To have an attorney for this type of accident is of utmost importance.
+To have an attorney for a MOTORCYCLE ACCIDENT is of utmost importance.
 Whenever you are dealing with any type of injury motorcycle accident, you want to create a strong professional team.
 In San Bernardino County and Riverside County, there are many attorneys ready to help you with your accident case and some may even be willing to help you in a Court of Law, if you need to file a Law Suit or already have one filed.
-Because many cases do not settle, and a Law Suit may be required to protect your rights, it is important that you do not speak to or answer questions from the other party involved in the accident if they should approach you, do not speak with them until you have your lawyer present and then only if your Lawyer believes it is in your best interests to have that conversation.
+Because many cases do not settle, and a Law Suit may be required to protect your rights, it is important that you do not speak to or answer questions from the other party or their insurance adjuster involved in the accident with you.
+If they should approach you, do not speak with them until you have your lawyer present and then only if your Lawyer believes it is in your best interests to have that conversation.

 Gather and organize as much documentation as possible from the accident, including photos.
 Try to obtain a copy of the traffic accident police report.
 You will receive estimates of the property damage as well as medical bills and records.
 You should also provide your attorney with a copy of your own insurance policy, including the “declarations” page showing your coverages. (the law requires that you only operate a motor vehicle on a public roadway or highway while carrying an appropriate amount of “Bodily Injury and Property Damage Liability Coverage.”